-Literacy & English as a Second Language
+Literacy & English Language Acquisition

 The basic literacy program is designed for adults who speak English fluently and read at a fifth-grade level or below.
 Students and volunteer tutors meet one-on-one at most branch libraries to work in books provided by the library or on reading and writing skills students would like to apply in their own lives.

 English Language Acquisition (formerly called English as a Second Language or ESL) tutors and students usually meet in groups of two to eight.
 As in the adult literacy program, meetings can take place in the daytime or evening at any location convenient for students and tutors.
 It is not necessary for tutors to be able to speak another language.
 The library provides materials and training to enable tutors and students to practice reading, writing and speaking the types of words and phrases they are likely to need daily.

 We are currently partnering with Harris County Department of Education and piloting a free distance learning program at the Maud Marks Branch Library.
 Our distance learning ELA program is available for area residents who cannot meet during set class times or who prefer to learn at their own pace.
 We are planning to expand the DL ESL program to more branches in the near future.

 To register for a training session above, or for more information, please call the library or contact the literacy coordinator by email or phone at 713-274-6600.

 Please contact your local branch for program availability.

 Our youth literacy approach encompasses children from birth through 12th grade.
 We are committed to helping children develop a lifelong love for reading, knowing that this is one of the strongest pathways to a life of meaningful literacy.